lucindanora/deep-learning-challenge/Analysis_Report.md

   - The taget vaiable is "IS_SUCCESSFUL" which will indicate if the funding was succesful or not.

    What variable(s) are the features for your model?

-    - The feature variables are "APPLICATION_TYPE", "AFFILIATION CLASSIFICATION", "USE_CASE", "ORGANIZATION", "STATUS", "INCOME_AMT", "SPECIAL_CONSIDERATIONS", and
+   - The feature variables are ""APPLICATION_TYPE", "AFFILIATION CLASSIFICATION", "USE_CASE", "ORGANIZATION", "STATUS", "INCOME_AMT", "SPECIAL_CONSIDERATIONS", and
        "ASK_AMT"

-  -What variable(s) should be removed from the input data because they are neither targets nor features?
+  What variable(s) should be removed from the input data because they are neither targets nor features?

-    --The variables "EIN" and "NAME" have been removed as they are not targets of features and these catagorical variables will not hlep the model.
+    - The variables "EIN" and "NAME" have been removed as they are not targets of features and these catagorical variables will not hlep the model.

 ## **Compiling, Training, and Evaluating the Model**